![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Jason also ended up being rude to Steve and Will's grandmother (whose house would be where Steve and Will slept during the weekend stay).
 Not enough to really get in his face over.
 But enough to ratchet up Will and Steve's wishes for me to give Jason his comeuppance in a road contest.

-It was beginning to feel like I should race Jason, after all.
-It's hard to put into words.
-But it just seemed like it was meant to be.
+It was beginning to feel like I should race Jason after all.

 And Shadow sure seemed to want it.
 For whenever we found ourselves parked within earshot of Penelope, Shadow's engine rumble seemed to get deeper and more menacing than usual.
 Yeah, it was surely just the result of some sort of coincidental resonance in the sound vibrations of both car engines mixing together.
 But I wasn't the only one who noticed it.

 Saturday night Steve had wanted to show Reggie and Jason some of the local attractions, as it was rare for him to have a fraternity brother here in New Forge.
-Plus, Steve always played a great host just about any time there was a handy group of people around.
+Plus, Steve tended to take on the role of gracious host just about any time he had a group like this assembled.

 It was during this that Reggie and I found ourselves momentarily excluded from the conversation with the others, and took our own course, talking-wise.